Our Pages

 We operate a fully stocked herbal dispensary as an integral part of our clinical practice.
 Most of the medicines are made on the premises starting from the highest grade raw dried herb material.

-Herbal extracts are dark, concentrated liquids that you take in drops or mls each day (a typical starting dose might be two or three tsps in a day).
-Combining a number of different extracts together enables a formula to be tailor made exactly for each patient.
+Herbal extracts are the dark, concentrated liquids that you take in drops or mls each day.
+Combining different extracts together enables a formula to be tailor made exactly for each patient.

-The taste can be an initial hurdle, though people frequently become accustomed to the taste quickly, and often even grow to like it!
-The flavour of extracts can be much reduced by diluting the dose with a small amount of water (approx 10 mls), swallowing it quickly and immediately following up with a small drink of water or other liquid.
+The flavour of extracts can be much reduced by diluting the dose with a small amount of water (approx. 5-10 mls), swallowing it quickly and immediately following up with a small drink of water or other liquid.

-Teas and decoctions are frequently used as a support for the primary medicinal action of the extracts, but may also be used as health tonics in their own right.
-A tea is soaked, or ‘infused’ in boiled water and a decoction is simmered in boiling water.
-They also allow a strong dosage to be rapidly achieved.
-People get detailed instructions on how to prepare their tea or decoction if recommended.
+Teas and decoctions are also potent and proven ways to convey the medicinal benefits of herbs.
+A tea is soaked or ‘infused’ in boiled water and a decoction is simmered in boiling water.
+People get detailed instructions on how to prepare their tea or decoction if these are recommended.

 Nutritional supplements are sometimes used for a specific time, particularly where there are clinical signs of a deficiency.
-Likewise a few, selected herbal medicines can be used in the pill form, usually where lower doses are required to reach the therapeutic threshold or the herb has been concentrated to a much greater level than normal within a pill or capsule.
+Likewise, a few, selected herbal medicines can be used in pill form and in recent years we have developed a select range of herbal capsules that give concentrated doses.

 How much does it cost?